stain/ro-crate-paper/manuscript.md

+## Development Methodology

+It is a good question as to what base level we assume for ‘conceptually simple’.
+We take simplicity to apply at two levels: for the developers who produce the platforms and for the data practitioners and users who use those platforms.

+For our development methodology we followed the mantra of working closely with a small group to really get a deep understanding of requirements and rapid feedback loops.
+We created a pool of early adopter projects from a range of disciplines and groups, primarily addressing developers of   platforms.
+Thus the base level for simplicity was **developer friendliness**.

+We assumed a developer familiar with making Web applications with JSON data (which would then learn how to make RO-Crate JSON-LD), which has informed core design choices for our JSON-level documentation and specification in our approach of making the specification for RO-Crate serialization (section \ref{implementation}).
+This group drove the RO-Crate requirements and provided feedback through our multiple communication channels including bi-monthly meetings, which we describe in Section \ref{community}.

+Addressing the simplicity of understanding and engaging with RO-Crate by data practitioners is through the platforms, for example through  interactive tools like [Describo](https://uts-eresearch.github.io/describo/) [@describo] and Jupyter notebooks [@doi:10.3233/978-1-61499-649-1-87].
+This requires a new type of awareness and learning material, focusing on the simplicity of extensibility to serve the user needs and the development of Profiles.

+We are now ready to widen user adoption coupled with user evaluation to confirm our claims of developer friendliness and conceptual simplicity.
+The development of a comprehensive entry-level tutorial, maturing the reference implementation libraries and a series of EOSC Bring-your-own-Data (BYOD) training events for both communities are priorities, followed by a user survey as you suggest.

+We operate in an open community where future and potential users of RO-Crate are actively welcomed to participate and contribute feedback and requirements.
+Recent contacts include American Geophysical Union (AGU) on Data Citations,  National Institute of Standards and Technology (NIST) on material science and InvenioRDM for the Zenodo data repository.

+The main addition in RO-Crate 1.2 will be the formalization of profiles for different categories of crates.
+Additional entity types have been requested by users, e.g. workflow runs, business workflows, containers and software packages, tabular data structures; these are not always matched well with existing schema.org types but may benefit from other vocabularies or even separate metadata files, e.g. from Frictionless Data  https://frictionlessdata.io/

 ## Conceptual Definition

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
 As such, RO-Crate relies on the Linked Data principles [@doi:10.2200/S00334ED1V01Y201102WBE001].
 Figure {@fig:conceptual} shows the main conceptual elements involved in an RO-Crate: The RO-Crate Metadata File (top) describes the Research Object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.

 As such, the conceptual notion of a _Research Object_ [@doi:10.1016/j.future.2011.08.004] is realized with the RO-Crate model, which description is serialized using Linked Data constructs within the RO-Crate metadata file.

 ![**Conceptual overview of RO-Crate**.
 A *Persistent Identifier* (PID) [@doi:10.1371/journal.pbio.2001414] points to a *Research Object* (RO), which may be archived using different packaging approaches like BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
-The RO is described within a *RO-Crate Metadata File*, providing identifiers for *authors* using ORCID, *organisations* using [ROR](https://ror.org/) and licences such as Creative Commons using SPDX identifiers.
-The *RO-Crate content* is further described with additional metadata.
+The RO is described within a *RO-Crate Metadata File*, providing identifiers for *authors* using ORCID, *organisations* using ROR [@doi:10.6087/kcse.192] and licences such as Creative Commons using SPDX identifiers.
+The *RO-Crate content* is further described with additional metadata following a Linked Data approach.
 Data can be embedded files and directories, as well as links to external web resources, PIDs and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90}